Council tax bands

 B. Find out what it was worth in 1991

 Once you have that information, you can use it to estimate what your property would've been worth back in 1991, and what band it's in.
-I've built a calculator to do it for you below, using house price data from Nationwide.
+We've built a calculator to do it for you below, using house price data from Nationwide.

 This is only a very rough indication, but still an important safety check.
 You may be in a higher band than your neighbours because they're in the wrong band, not you.
 In that case, if you appeal and stay in the same band, but their band is increased, it won't make you popular.